h2xlab/XVO/README.md

 | Argoverse 2  | The Argoverse 2 dataset can be downloaded from the official source [here](https://www.argoverse.org/av2.html#download-link).
 Once downloaded, the subset corresponding to the VO task can be extracted using the provided script located in the [data](https://github.com/h2xlab/XVO/tree/main/data) directory.  |
 | nuScenes  | The nuScenes dataset can be downloaded from the official source [here](https://www.nuscenes.org/nuscenes#download).
 Once downloaded, the subset corresponding to the VO task can be extracted using the provided script located in the [data](https://github.com/h2xlab/XVO/tree/main/data) directory.  |
 | YouTube  | Approximately 30 hours of driving footage were selected from videos published on the YouTube channel youtube.com/@jutah, featuring a diverse range of driving scenarios.
 A more comprehensive list of driving videos from YouTube can be found [here](https://docs.google.com/spreadsheets/d/1bHWWP_VXeEe5UzIG-QgKFBdH7mNlSC4GFSJkEhFnt2I/edit?gid=0#gid=0).|

-Directory fomrat in data will be like as follows:
+The directory structure within the [data](https://github.com/h2xlab/XVO/tree/main/data) folder is organized as follows:
 ``` my-dataset/ ├── dataset_info.json (optional metadata) ├── README.md (optional description) └── data/ ├── train.csv └── test.csv ```

 ### Environment Requirements and Installation